 📌 Step 3: Enter Specified Index Number for Scenarios to Get the Particular Result

 - Now any number between 1 and 3 in cell B10 as there are only 3 scenarios.
 After that, you will see the value related to that scenario as follows.

 - Now enter another index number in cell B10 to see how the values change.

 - You must lock the cell reference i.e. use absolute reference for index_num.

 - You must copy the formula to the adjacent cells to get all values corresponding to the selected scenario.

 - You can create a dropdown list in cell B10 to quickly choose between the scenarios.

-Now you know how to use the CHOOSE Function for scenarios in excel.
+Now you know how to use the CHOOSE Function for scenarios in Excel.
 Do you have any further queries or suggestions?
 Please let us know in the comment section below.
-You can also visit our ExcelDemy blog to explore more about excel.
-Stay with us and keep learning.